-Flash Setting Description 5A Auto Flash Flash fires automatically in accordance with exposure (amount of light and brightness) conditions.Initial factory default setting.
-3 Flash Off Flash does not fire. 🗲 Flash On Flash always fires.
-This setting can be used to brighten a subject that normally comes out dark due to daylight or backlight (daylight synchro flash).
-Soft Flash Always use soft flash, regardless of exposure conditions.Use this setting when you want to suppress the flash to avoid reflection, etc. Red Eye Reduction Flash fires automatically in accordance same conditions as Auto Flash.
-This setting can be used to reduce the red eye effect that occurs in images of people shot with flash.
+Flash Setting Description 4A Auto Flash Flash fires automatically in accordance with exposure (amount of light and brightness) conditions. • Initial factory default setting.
+Flash Off Flash does not fire.
+Flash On Flash always fires.
+This setting can be used to brighten a subject that normally comes out dark due to daylight or backlight (daylight synchro flash). \$ Soft Flash Always use soft flash, regardless of exposure conditions.
+Use this setting when you want to suppress the flash to avoid reflection, etc.